ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](/media/CA/ca3.png)

 1. Rename the connection name from ‘New data server connection’ to ‘IA_Bank Customers’

 1. Enter the your dashDB JDBC URL service credentials you obtained in the [prework exercise](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md#step-d-create-the-dashdb-credentials).
 Copy the "jdbcurl" (NOT the "ssljdbcurl") and paste into Cognos Analytics.
 Your JDBC URL might look something like this (do not paste the quotes):  **"jdbc:db2://dashdb-entry-yp-dal09-08.services.dal.bluemix.net:50000/BLUDB"**

 1. Create a signon associated to the new data connection.
 Select the ‘Use the following signon’ check box

 1. Select the  ‘+’ icon.

 ![](/media/CA/ca5.png)

 1. Enter the your dashDB User ID

 1. Enter your password and confirm your password

-1. Test your new connection.
+1. **Test** your new connection.
 If it tests successfully, then

-1. Save
+1. Click Save

 If the test fails, check the userID, password, etc. and re-test.